wp-plugins/my-record-collection/readme.txt

 3. Details about a record.

 == Changelog ==

+= 0.9.2 =
+* Fixed bug that sometimes occurs when displaying the record info.

 = 0.9.1 =
 * Changed upload-directory to `wp-content/uploads`-directory instead of in plugin folder.
 This will prevent the plugin from deleting images and XML-files on update.